suren-m/cw/labs/02_kubernetes/05_deployments.md

 ```
 > The above is another great example where you can use --dry-run -o yaml to generate the required yaml.

-If you need more assistance, take a look at `yaml_files` folder.
-There is a `mydeploy.yaml` file there.
+If you need more assistance or having any issues, take a look at `yaml_files` folder.
+There is a `webappdemo.yaml` for reference as well as a `mydeploy.yaml` file.

 ## Create Deployment using mydeploy.yaml